donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/seba-pod-helm-setup.md

 Below is where provisioning starts.
 These are specific to the QA pod so change yaml files to match your environment.
 Replace localip with whichever k8s host has the available NodePorts.
 See kubectl get svc.
 These TOSCA files being curl'ed into the pod represent the provisioning steps needed to build a pod, add an olt, add an onu, and then add a subscriber.
 These ultimately would be called upon by an OSS system, using either gRPC or RESTful calls.
 But for now we use curl to get things going.
 ```
-cd ~/source/podconfigs/tosca/att-workflow
+cd ~/source/seba-control-repo/provisioning-yaml/
 ```

 Load radius server config into onos voltha.
-You may need to replace foundry-simple-netcfg.json with foundry-full-netcfg.json depending on if xos syncronizers can fully populate/query sadis.
-Replace master0 with one of your k8s host's IP addresses.
-If using a previous k8s install guide master0 should already be in /etc/hosts on each host.
+Replace seba-node1 with one of your k8s host's IP addresses.
 ```
-~/foundry-k8s-cluster/quick-onos-update.sh master0 foundry-simple-netcfg.json
+~/source/seba-control-repo/scripts/quick-onos-update.sh seba-node1 radius-netcfg.json
 ```

 Run the tosca model additions to create pod, olt line card, onu whitelist additions, and actual subscriber data.
 One important difference from previous voltha installs is you do NOT have to preprovision or enable the OLT via the voltha cli.
-The API provisioning of the foundry-pod-olt.yaml below does that step.
+The API provisioning of the pod-olt.yaml below does that step.
 You DO still need to start bal_core_dist and openolt on the edgecore itself.
 ```
+# Provision POD OLT and test ONU/RG

+# Should now be ready to use abstract-olt or manual yaml to provision pod OLT, whitelist, and subscriber.
+# TODO: add abstract-olt commands instead

+# Edit pod-olt.yaml, replace IP of your Edgecore OLT running bal and openolt
-curl -H "xos-username: admin@opencord.org" -H "xos-password: letmein" -X POST --data-binary @foundry-pod-olt.yaml http://master0:30007/run
+curl -H "xos-username: admin@opencord.org" -H "xos-password: letmein" -X POST --data-binary @provisioning-yaml/pod-olt.yaml http://seba-node1:30007/run
+# Use vcli, verify olt is added and any onu go into omci-admin-lock state

+# Modify whitelist for ONU plugged into proper ports.
+Replace of:XXXX device id with parent_port_id from olt in vcli
-curl -H "xos-username: admin@opencord.org" -H "xos-password: letmein" -X POST --data-binary @foundry-whitelist.yaml http://master0:30007/run
+curl -H "xos-username: admin@opencord.org" -H "xos-password: letmein" -X POST --data-binary @provisioning-yaml/whitelist.yaml http://seba-node1:30007/run
+# Use vcli, devices, verify onu go into discovered state.  use onos cli, log:tail, verify RG are attempting to auth AND FAILING.

+# Modify subscribers for ONU, nas-port-id, and vlans to be used by subscribers
-curl -H "xos-username: admin@opencord.org" -H "xos-password: letmein" -X POST --data-binary @foundry-subscribers.yaml http://master0:30007/run
+curl -H "xos-username: admin@opencord.org" -H "xos-password: letmein" -X POST --data-binary @provisioning-yaml/subscribers.yaml http://seba-node1:30007/run
+# Use onos cli, log:tail, verify RG are attempting to auth succeed.
+# Also verify kafka app picks it up and SUBSCRIBER_REGISTERED is shown.
+# In onos cli, run aaa-users, volt-subscribers, volt-programmed-subscribers, and dhcpl2relay-allocations
+# Use vcli, verify onu state is omci-flows-pushed.
 ```

 At this point plug in ONU and RG that can authenticate to the ATT lab radius server.
 VLANS should be pushed on successfull eap authentication and traffic pass all the way out to the BNG.